MAKING THE TURN

 Phone:(479) 871-7835

-Community Environmental Management Advisor
+Community Infrastructure Management Advisor

 John Hudgins

-John Hudgins joined Communities Unlimited (CU) as a Community Environmental Management Advisor in July 2024.
+John Hudgins joined Communities Unlimited (CU) as a Community Infrastructure Management Advisor in July 2024.
 He assists communities with their water and wastewater needs and provides onsite technical, managerial, financial, and infrastructure development capacity-building assistance and training to small community management systems.

 Previously, he was a water operator for the largest rural water district in Adair County for RWD #3 in Westville, Oklahoma.
 John has a degree in Environmental Health and Safety Management from Northeastern State University.
 He will work with CU’s Infrastructure Team in Arkansas.
 John lives in Stilwell, Oklahoma, and his mom is CU’s Oklahoma State Coordinator, Julie Hudgins.